Jon Lovett: Crooked Media

 Starting in March 2016, Lovett co-hosted The Ringer's political podcast Keepin' it 1600 with former fellow Obama staffers Jon Favreau, Dan Pfeiffer, and Tommy Vietor.
 The podcast was intended to cover the 2016 presidential race and not expected to continue after that.
 But after the November 2016 election, Lovett, Favreau and Vietor wished to become engaged in politics again without having to leave Los Angeles or return to political campaigning.
 So they founded a liberal media company, Crooked Media, with the flagship podcast Pod Save America.
-Crooked Media, and Pod Save America in particular, has been compared to previous left-wing efforts like Air America to match America's conservative talk radio, and Lovett has been characterized as providing comic relief to the programming.
+Crooked Media, and Pod Save America in particular, has been compared to previous left-wing efforts such as Air America to match America's conservative talk radio, and Lovett has been characterized as providing comic relief to the programming.
 The company has since launched a range of podcasts, several of which regularly feature Lovett.